 COMMERCIAL RENT RELIEF PROGRAM

-Business Oregon is now accepting grant applications to assist small businesses that are behind on their lease payments due to impacts from COVID-19 between March 1, 2020 and February 28, 2021.
-The program provides grants to building owners to cover outstanding lease payments from small business tenants.
-The grants can go up to $100,000 per business tenant, but not more than $3 million for each landlord.
-Apply before March 22, 2021.
+On April 22, Business Oregon will open the second round of a grant program for building owners to cover outstanding lease payments from small business tenants that are behind on rent due to COVID-19.
+The grants can go up to $100,000 per each business tenant, but not more than $3 million for each landlord.
 Find application guidance here.

 PAYCHECK PROTECTION PROGRAM